dotnet-websharper/core/docs/GettingStarted.md

 and create a new project ("Website"):

     File > New Project > Templates > Visual F# >
-    WebSharper > Sitelet Website Definition
+    WebSharper > Sitelet Website

 This project defines a simple website, with both server and client-side components.
-To try it out, host it in an ASP.NET project:

-    File > New Project > Templates > Visual F# >
-    WebSharper > Sitelet Host Website

-Add this project to your solution, calling it "Web".
-Add a reference from "Web" to "Website".
-Run "Web" (F5) - you should now see the code in action.
+To try it out, simply "Run" (F5) - you should now see the code in action.

 Let us look at what the code does.